E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/orbital-free-DFT-with-MaZe/readme.rst

 The command ``make`` will then build the executables.
 The command ``make clean`` cleans the files resulting from the compilation.
-Detailed documentation can be build using `Doxygen <http://doxygen.nl> through the command ``make documentation``.
+Detailed documentation can be build using `Doxygen <http://doxygen.nl>`_ through the command ``make documentation``.
 The whole suite of regression tests can be run through the command ``make tests``.

 Testing
 _______

-The test for the code and for regressions are launched through a python script which can be found in './tests/'.
+Tests for the code and for regressions are launched through a python script which can be found in './tests/'.
 Move into this folder and run ``python regression_tests.py -s MaZe``.
 The scripts can take other options in order to launch different suites of tests.
 Default is 'all' which can take up to 20 minutes.